Bhimashankar05/Heart-Attack/README.md

 # Heart-Attack
-We took Dataset of Heart Attack risk.
-We did some Data Analysis like:
+I analyzed a dataset related to heart attack risk and performed the following steps:

-1)Data Exploration: Reviewed the dataset structure, types, and missing values.
+1. **Data Exploration**: Reviewed the dataset structure, data types, and identified missing values.
-2)Data Cleaning: Addressed missing data and ensured proper formatting.
+2. **Data Cleaning**: Handled missing data and ensured the dataset was properly formatted for analysis.
-3)Statistical Insights: Calculated key metrics like averages and grouped summaries (e.g., average age by country).
+3. **Statistical Insights**: Calculated key metrics, such as averages, and performed grouped analyses (e.g., average age by risk factors).
-4)Visualization: Explored distributions, trends, and relationships using visual tools.
+4. **Visualization**: Used visual tools to explore distributions, identify trends, and analyze relationships between variables.
-5)Documentation: Organized findings for reproducibility and prepared for sharing on Kaggle or GitHub.
+5. **Documentation**: Compiled findings for clarity, ensuring they are reproducible and ready for sharing on Kaggle or GitHub.